This set of Manufacturing Processes Multiple Choice Questions & Answers (MCQs) focuses on “Abrasive Jet Micromachining – 12”.

 c) Focussing tube

 Explanation: High-pressure water from the intensifier is then fed through the flexible stainless steel pipes to the cutting head.
-Cutting head consists of orifice, mixing chamber and focussing tube or insert where water jet is formed and mixed with abrasive particles to form abrasive water jet.
+Cutting head consists of an orifice, mixing chamber and focussing tube or insert where water jet is formed and mixed with abrasive particles to form abrasive water jet.

 8. Generally, the flexible pipe used to carry high pressure water to the cutting head has the diameter equal to _____